The limits of my language mean the limits of my world

 - Knowledge graphs add modal (aka epistemic) categories

-Cut to the bone, these representations are all made of nodes and connectors, and the objective is to ensure a seamless and consistent integration of semantic, conceptual, and knowledge representations, and consequently the interoperability of corresponding applications, typically natural language processing, business intelligence, supporting systems, and decision-making.
+Cut to the bone, these representations are all made of nodes and connectors, and the objective is to ensure a seamless and consistent integration of semantic, conceptual, and knowledge representations, and consequently the interoperability of corresponding applications, typically natural language processing, business intelligence, systems engineering, and decision-making.

 The first stage pertains to observations from physical (facts) or symbolic (documents) environments.
 Assuming music-like lexical interoperability, thesauruses in ontologies should combine top-down and bottom-up perspectives: